Video Production and Digital Storytelling’s Role in Communications

 - How long will your video(s) be?

-- Who are the stakeholders?
-What will the review process be?
+- Who are the stakeholders and what will the review process be?

-We’ll write up what we hear, and we may even develop an initial creative treatment and run it by you.
+We’ll confirm with you every step of the way, which may include developing an initial creative treatment.
 When we’re in general agreement, we’ll shake hands with a contract or statement of work.

 Before shooting, we nail down as many details as we can.
-This is when we’ll do:
+Then we get to work on:

 - Storyboarding (if needed)